wendy7756/Chinatravelguide/README.md

-# 🌏 Global Travel Guide (localtravelguide.fun)
+# 🇨🇳 China Travel Guide (localtravelguide.fun)

-Welcome to **Global Travel Guide** – a global, community-powered website for sharing local travel experiences.
+Welcome to **China Travel Guide** – a China-focused, community-powered website for sharing local travel experiences.

 Whether you're a traveler, digital nomad, or local explorer, you can **publish your own travel pages** and inspire others with your unique tips and stories.